AmariahAK/wisdom-drop/README.md

 # Motivational / Comedy-Drama Wisdom of the day (September 6 2025)
 > "You know what the happiest animal on Earth is?
 It’s a goldfish.
 You know why?
 It’s got a 10-second memory.
 Be a goldfish.”
 > Ted Lasso (Ted Lasso, Season 1)

+# Inspirational / Life Wisdom of the day (September 7 2025)
+> “Do not go where the path may lead, go instead where there is no path and leave a trail.”
+> — Ralph Waldo Emerson